Chhat2206/Retro-Brick-Breaker/README.md

 - [x] Restart and main menu buttons with custom UI and clean design

 ## Implemented but Not Working Properly:
+- ⚠️ **Block Visual Glitch**: Occasionally, block visuals may persist on the screen after a collision, despite the block being non-existent.
+This causes no physical obstruction, and the game progresses normally once all actual blocks are removed.
+Temporarily pausing the game (stopping and restarting the game engine) resolves this issue.
+The occurrence is rare.
+- ⚠️ **Paddle Movement Framerate Dependency**: The paddle's movement speed is tied to the user's frame rate per second (fps).
+Consequently, on systems with less than 60hz, the paddle movement appears slower, while it seems faster on systems exceeding 60hz.
+The game is optimized for 60 frames per second, which is the most common standard.

 ## Features Not Implemented: